dimitri/pgloader/pgloader.1.md

     The other ones should be easy enough to implement now, it's just not done yet.

-  - Per-column rather than per-type casting rules are on the roadmap too, just not implemented yet.

-  - Casting Rules with conditions on typemods are implemented in default rules but not exposed in the command grammar yet.

-	Also, included casting rules know how to deal with "extra" definition such as auto_increment, but it's not exposed to the grammar yet.

   - The PostgreSQL `client_encoding` should be set to `UFT8` as pgloader is using that setting when asking MySQL for its data.